sage-code/maj/alphabet.md

 Letter W is used at beginning of words and rarely used in the middle of the words.

-* can be present at beginning of words: for example: "wisol" (whiskey).
+* is pronounced "u" at beginning of words: wisol:"uisol";
-* inside of words we always use "ui" and not "wi".
+* inside of words can modify "e" that will be read "i" like in new:"niu" ;

 ## Digraphs